 Seven tips for finding the perfect fit in hiking boots

 Before you head to the store to try hiking or mountaineering boots, we recommend having a good idea of your feet’ quirks and peculiarities beforehand.

 If you have particularly flat feet, high arches, wide feet, bunions, or any other atypical features, passing this info on to the store assistant will help narrow down the options and save you a lot of trial and error before finding the right pair.

 2. How Should Hiking Shoes Fit: Come prepared

 When you go to the store to try on hiking boots, a little bit of foresight can go a long way towards helping you find the perfect hiking boot fit.

-When it comes to hiking boots sizing, make sure to wear the type of socks you would wear when out on a hike.
-If you happen to buy a new pair of boots that are perfectly snug in thin daywear socks, they might be on the pinchy side when worn with thicker hiking socks when your feet are swollen after a day on the trails.
+When it comes to hiking boot sizing, make sure to wear the type of socks you would wear when out on a hike.
+If you happen to buy a new pair of boots fit your feet perfectly in thin daywear socks, they might be on the pinchy side when worn with thicker hiking socks when your feet are swollen after a day on the trails.

-To minimize the risk of buying too small, do your shopping in the afternoon when your feet will be at their largest.
+To minimize the risk of buying too small, do your shopping later in the day when your feet will be at their largest.
 Feet swell throughout the day and can be much more voluminous in the pm compared to the am.

 If you have to force the finger inside, then the boot is likely too small; if you can insert it without making contact with the boot’s back, then the boot is too big.